GridPlus/gridplus-sdk/docs/index.md

 })
 ```

-### <a href="broadcasting-a-tx">Broadcasting a Transaction</a>
+### Broadcasting a Transaction

 Once you have your transaction (`signedTx`, from the previous section) signed, you can use the `client` to *broadcast* that transaction on the appropriate network.
-Note that this requires you to have instantiated a [provider](#Providers) properly and to know the [schema name](#Schema-Reference) of the network you are trying to use.
+Note that this requires you to have instantiated a [provider](#providers) properly and to know the [schema name](#schema-reference) of the network you are trying to use.
 Here is a simple example of broadcasting on Ethereum:

 ```
 const schemaName = 'ETH';